usnistgov/ARIAC/wiki/documentation/automated_evaluation.md

 - It is imperative that teams use the outlined process for testing their system, as it exactly replicates the process that will be used during automated evaluation.
 - If your system does not score correctly in the mock competition setup, it will not score correctly when run by competition controllers.

+* **IMPORTANT**: During the qualifiers and finals teams must test their systems in *Competition Mode*.
+That is, the option  `development-mode` should not be used.

 ## Uploading your submission
 - Submissions will be made through secure workspaces directly with competition controllers.